emissary-ingress/emissary/docs/topics/install/help/incompatible-crd-versions.md

 # Edgectl Install: Existing installation detected

-The installer detected that Ambassador is already installed in your Kubernetes cluster.
-To avoid causing damage to your current setup, the installer has quit.
-The installer does not support upgrades or downgrades at this time.
+The installer detected that an existing version of Ambassador is already installed in your Kubernetes cluster.
+To avoid causing damage to your current setup, the installer has stopped.

+The Edgectl Installer is designed for easy first-time installs, but not for upgrading or downgrading an existing installation.
+We recommend that you use the [Ambassador Operator](../../aes-operator/) to automatically manage those Day 2 operations (upgrades, etc).

 ## What's next?